yandex-cloud/docs/en/managed-mysql/concepts/instance-types-archive/instance-types-01062020.md

 # {{ MY }} host classes before June 1, 2020

-The host class determines the computing power allocated for each host in the cluster.
+The host class in {{ mmy-name }} determines the computing power allocated for each host in the cluster.
 When you change the host class for a cluster, all existing hosts change to match it.

 {% if audience != "internal" %}